ISSSE 2023

 The 16th International Summer School on Software Engineering (ISSSE 2023) aims to provide a place to let Master's and fresh Ph.D. students get in touch with top Software Engineering scholars and the research they pursue.
 The school typically attracts Ph.D. students from all around the world.

-This year ISSSE includes the 1st edition of the Engineering Machined Learning-Intensive IoT Systems (EMELIOT), and it is co-located with the 15th Seminar on Advanced Techniques & Tools for Software Evolution (SATToSE).
+This year ISSSE includes the 1st edition of the Engineered Machine Learning-Intensive IoT Systems (EMELIOT) workshop, and it is co-located with the 15th Seminar on Advanced Techniques & Tools for Software Evolution (SATToSE).

-EMELIOT is a thematic workshop on topics connected to the development, design, testing, maintenance, and evolution of complex IoT systems enabled by machine learning algorithms.
-EMELIOT seeks to foster discussion on the next advances and challenges concerning the software engineering aspects of machine learning-intensive IoT systems.
+The EMELIOT workshop is a thematic workshop on topics connected to the development, design, testing, maintenance, and evolution of complex IoT systems enabled by machine learning algorithms.
+The EMELIOT workshop seeks to foster discussion on the next advances and challenges concerning the software engineering aspects of machine learning-intensive IoT systems.

 SATToSE hosts invited talks, paper presentations, and tutorials, fostering interactions among participants and stimulating lively debates and discussions around software evolution and maintenance.
 In particular, the first day of ISSSE overlaps with SATToSE.
 On this day, invited talks will alternate with SATToSE seminars.
 Find more information at http://sattose.org/2023.